senlin/classic-editor-addon/README.md

 ### Why this addon?
 Isn't the purpose of the Classic Editor plugin to disable the new block editor?

 The Classic Editor plugin does not remove any of the frontend styling, even when one selects the option to disable the block editor.
 In terms of site optimisation that is not good practice.
-This "Classic Editor Plus" simply removes the block editor and all its styling from both frontend and backend and if your site uses WooCommerce, it also removes block styling related to that from the frontend.
+This "Classic Editor +" simply removes the block editor and all its styling from both frontend and backend and if your site uses WooCommerce, it also removes block styling related to that from the frontend.

 ### Do I still need the Classic Editor plugin on my site?

-Version 4.0 of the Classic Editor Plus plugin has been a complete rewrite (and simplification) and it is no longer depending on the Classic Editor plugin.
+Version 4.0 of the "Classic Editor +" plugin has been a complete rewrite (and simplification) and it is no longer depending on the Classic Editor plugin.
 When the latter is active, it will be deactivated and then you can safely remove it.

 ### I have an issue with this plugin, where can I get support?